About the CCBID

 - Board of Directors:

-Current members of the Board are Steve Boulter, Jeff Hentschel, Tom Kiahtipes, Thomas Robb and John Zimpel.
+Current members of the Board are Steve Boulter, Jeff Hentschel, Thomas Robb, Travis Reese, and Dana Laratta.
 The members of the Board were duly elected by the electors of the District or appointed by the City Council and constitute the governing body of the District.
 Members of the Board must be electors of the District (as defined in the Act).
-The next election of directors will be held in May 2022.
+The next election of directors will be held in May 2025.
 Among other powers, the Board is authorized to enter into agreements affecting the affairs of the District, including without limitation intergovernmental agreements with the City, and to formulate the provisions of this Operating Plan and Budget.

 - Operating Plan: